-The three listed bullet points are the three regulatory dimensions (see further below).
+The three listed bullet points are the three regulatory dimensions of the Strategy (see further on page 6).

-It is proposed that the Energy Transition Strategy runs over a period of four years from 2022 to 2025.
+CEER decided to run this Energy Transition Strategy over a period of four years, from 2022 to 2025.
 The year 2025 is justified for three reasons:

-- By 2025 the implementation of the legal acts currently under review should be finalised (TEN-E, Gas decarbonisation, RES and EED); - By 31 December 2025, the Commission shall review the implementation of the Electricity Directive and Regulation, so that regulators should until then contribute to the implementation of the Clean Energy Package (CEP) as much as possible; and - the ACER/CEER Gas Bridge Conclusions Paper also runs until to 2025.
+- By 2025, the implementation of the legal acts currently under review should be finalised (i.e. the trans-European energy infrastructure (TEN-E) Regulation, the Hydrogen and Gas Market Decarbonisation Package, the Renewable Energy Directive II and the Energy Efficiency Directive); - By 31 December 2025, the European Commission shall review the implementation of the Electricity Directive (EU) 2019/944 and Regulation (EU) 2019/943, so that regulators should until then contribute to the implementation of the Clean Energy Package (CEP) as much as possible; and - The ACER/CEER Bridge Beyond 2025 Conclusions Paper, which sets out views on priorities for the gas sector (not considered in the CEP), also runs until to 2025.

-CEER's work programme items for the period 2022-2025 will prioritise activities that contribute to implementing six core areas (below) derived from the strategic statement and to achieving our strategic aims more generally.
+CEER's work programmes for the period 2022-2025 will prioritise activities that contribute to implementing this strategy by focusing on six core areas and to achieving our strategic aims more generally.
 That is to say, CEER deliverables and activities should contribute, directly or indirectly, to outcomes that further these goals.
-In the following chapters the elements of the new Strategy are described in more detail and the logic of the Strategy is highlighted in a two-part diagram.
-Part 1 of the diagram shows the overarching theme/targets and the building blocks as stated above.
-Part 2 shows the core areas of the different building blocks as well as their linkages.
+In the following chapters, the elements of the new Strategy are described in more detail and the logic of the Strategy is highlighted in a two-part diagram in the following chapter.